 All programs at Rasmussen College are designed to prepare students for the challenges of career and community life.

 Regardless of length, each program will integrate general education concepts and skills to prepare students to:

-- Effectively communicate, orally and in writing, in the workplace, in the community, and interpersonally. - Analyze, evaluate, and solve problems that arise in employment and in life. - Locate, evaluate, and effectively use information from a variety of sources, print and electronic, meeting common standards for intellectual and academic integrity.
+- 1. Effectively communicate, orally and in writing, in the workplace, in the community, and interpersonally. - 2.
+Analyze, evaluate, and solve problems that arise in employment and in life. - 3.
+Locate, evaluate, and effectively use information from a variety of sources, print and electronic, meeting common standards for intellectual and academic integrity.

-In addition to these cross-curricular general education concepts and skills, the general education coursework that is part of degree and diploma programs emphasizes specific general knowledge and content areas.
+In addition to these cross-curricular general education concepts and skills, the general education coursework that is part of degree and diploma programs is organized into categories, each of which emphasizes a set of general knowledge and content areas.

-In the areas of English Composition and Communication, students will demonstrate understanding of basic rhetorical strategies including audience, purpose, defining a thesis, effective organization, and adequate and relevant evidence.
+In the areas of English Composition and Communication, students will demonstrate understanding of basic rhetorical strategies including audience, purpose, thesis statements, effective organization, and/or the use of adequate and relevant evidence.

-In the area of Humanities, students will demonstrate understanding of different forms of art; the difference betweencreative and critical thinking; the elements associated with various art forms; the function of creative production and expression in society.

-In the area of Math and Natural Sciences, students will demonstrate understanding of the notation and terminology used in mathematics; the effect that such calculations accomplish; the difference between the valid and invalid use of data and statistics; the fundamental scientific processes, theories, facts, concepts, and principles; the difference between facts and opinions; the steps of the scientific method.
+In the area of Humanities, students will demonstrate understanding of different forms of art: the difference between creative and critical thinking; the elements associated with various art forms; and/or the function of creative production and expression in society.
+In the area of Math and Natural Sciences, students will demonstrate understanding of the notation and terminology used in mathematics; the effect that such calculations accomplish; the difference between the valid and invalid use of data and statistics; the fundamental scientific processes, theories, facts, concepts, and principles; the difference between facts and opinions; and/or the steps of the scientific method.

-In the area of Social Sciences, students will demonstrate understanding of the major concepts, issues, ideas and models in social science; methods of scientific inquiry as they impact social science; methods of qualitative and quantitative research; how social, cultural and political factors influence social and historical change.
+In the area of Social Sciences, students will demonstrate understanding of the major concepts, issues, ideas and models in social science; methods of scientific inquiry as they affect social science; methods of qualitative and quantitative research; and/or how social, cultural, and political factors influence social and historical change.